Were the “Dark Ages” Really So Dark?

 Optional differentiation: You can require students to not only link sources in their claims, but to provide properly formatted academic citations in the Quote/Note box.

-1. Show the suggested readings within the Kialo discussion background (this can be found by clicking the button in the top-left corner of the discussion).
+1. Show the suggested readings within the Kialo discussion background.

 Optional differentiation: